VC

 What is the Robinhood RVI Fund?

-The Robinhood Retail Venture Intelligence (RVI) Fund gives Robinhood users access to a diversified portfolio of late-stage private companies β€” pre-IPO businesses historically only accessible to institutional and accredited investors.
-It’s structured as a non-traded closed-end fund with quarterly liquidity windows and a $1,000 minimum investment.
+Robinhood Ventures Fund I (NYSE: RVI) gives Robinhood users access to a diversified portfolio of late-stage private companies β€” pre-IPO businesses historically only accessible to institutional and accredited investors.
+It’s structured as a closed-end fund that has traded on the NYSE under ticker RVI since March 6, 2026, with a net expense ratio of 2.13% (management fee waived from 2% to 1% through August 27, 2026).

 Is the Robinhood RVI Fund a good investment?

 The RVI Fund provides access to an asset class (late-stage private equity) that has historically outperformed public markets over long periods.
-However, retail investors face real risks: late-stage entry means most value creation has already happened; fees reduce net returns; quarterly liquidity means capital is locked up; and selection risk is real.
+However, retail investors face real risks: late-stage entry means most value creation has already happened; fees reduce net returns; and the shares have recently traded at a steep premium to NAV (around 90%), so buyers are paying far more than the stated value of the underlying portfolio.
 It’s best viewed as a diversification tool, not a core holding.

 How does the Robinhood RVI Fund compare to traditional VC investing?

 Traditional VC investing requires accredited investor status, $250K–1M+ minimum LP commitments, 7–10 year lockups, and relationships with fund managers.
-The RVI Fund offers $1,000 minimums, non-accredited access, and quarterly liquidity β€” significant improvements.
+The RVI Fund offers non-accredited access and daily on-exchange liquidity on the NYSE β€” significant improvements.
 The tradeoff is late-stage exposure (post most value creation), less control over portfolio selection, and higher fee drag due to the registered fund structure.